Lightning Flowers:

 Katherine E. Standefer is the author of Lightning Flowers: My Journey to Uncover the Cost of Saving A Life (Little, Brown Spark 2020).

-Standefer lives as a digital nomad based out of northwest Wyoming.
-She is currently seeking representation for her second memoir, Skin Hunger: A Sexual Reckoning.
+Standefer lives in a cabin in Kelly, Wyoming.
+She is currently seeking representation for her book projects, Skin Hunger: A Sexual Reckoning and Shaman: A Memoir.

 Upcoming Book Events: